Kandolus | |

 Utc Offset: | +3:30 |

-Mehdi Baharvand, an official from Iran's Ministry of Cultural Heritage, Tourism, and Handicrafts, announced in 2023 that eight Iranian villages are vying for the title of Global Village, awarded by the World Tourism Organization (UNWTO).
-Among these, the village of Kandolous has also been nominated for UNESCO status.[5]
+In 2023, Mehdi Bahvarand, an official from the Ministry of Cultural Heritage, Tourism, and Handicrafts, announced that Kandolus was nominated as one of the eight Iranian villages being considered for the title of Global Village, awarded by the World Tourism Organization (UNWTO).[13]
+This recognition highlights a village's cultural and historical value.

-Mohammad Valipour, the head of the Cultural Heritage, Handicrafts, and Tourism Department of Noshahr has confirmed that the villages dossier has been submitted to UNESCO for worldwide recognition.[6]
+Mohammad Valipour, head of the Cultural Heritage, Handicrafts, and Tourism Department of Noshahr, has confirmed that the village's dossier has been submitted to the UNESCO World Heritage site.[14]